 With the rise of online shopping, many large shopping malls and department stores have been forced to close their doors.
 This leaves vast prime real estate open for a mixed-use conversion.
 Many of the empty retail centers have been redeveloped into property more useful for the current time and economical climate.
 A great example of a mall conversion is in Montgomery, Ala.
 The abandoned Montgomery Mall was converted to house a fire station that was in desperate need of more space.
 Once established, the city is discussing plans to convert other portions of the large shopping facility for other needs of the Montgomery Police Department.

 Mixed-Use Buildings Appeal to a Wide Range of Ages

-Both senior citizens and young professionals appreciate the simplicity and walkability of mixed-use buildings.
-There is a lot to be said to be able to walk or ride a bike to pick up dinner from your local grocery store, visit the dry cleaners, and also have a nice night of entertainment.
+Both senior citizens and young professionals alike appreciate the simplicity and walkability of mixed-use buildings.
+There is a lot to be said about being able to walk or ride a bike to pick up dinner from your local grocery store, visit the dry cleaners, and also have a nice night of entertainment.
 Business owners rely on the relationships built from this live-work-eat lifestyle also.
 Easy access and good location are huge selling points when setting up a business in a mixed-use building.

 Brick and Mortar Businesses are Still In Demand

 Even though some retail brick and mortar stores have been forced to shut down with the competition of online ordering, service-related retail stores will always need a home base of operation.
 Salons, doctor’s offices, restaurants, and coffee shops will always have foot traffic and can benefit from mixed-use developments.